-- 1. This drawing is copyright of HollandGreen Ltd. Reproduction is only to take place with written authority. - 2.
-These plans are subject to Planning & Building Regulation Approva - or any other statute in law before building work commences.

-3. Any structural work where mentioned on this drawing is subject to a qualified structural and civil engineer calculations - before building work commences.

-4. All boundaries are assumed.
+- This drawing is copyright of HollandGreen Ltd. Reproduction is only to take place with written authority - 2.
+These plans are subject to Planning & Building Regulation Approva or any other statute in law before building work commences.
+Any structural work where mentioned on this drawing is 3. - subject to a qualified structural and civil engineer calculation - before building work commences.
+All boundaries are assumed.
 To be confirmed on site before building work commences. - Any discrepancies are to be brought to the attention of HollandGreen Ltd for rectification.
-If in doubt, ASK. - Only drawings marked as CONSTRUCTION status can be used to build or manufacture from. - 7.
-All windows and doors shown on schedules and drawings are indicative only and no manufacturing should be carried out until $\ensuremath{\mathsf{a}}$ - site survey has been conducted by manufacturer.
-8. The survey information shown on this drawing is based on a survey prepared by a third party.
+If in doubt, ASK.
+5 - Only drawings marked as CONSTRUCTION status can be used to build or manufacture from. - All windows and doors shown on schedules and drawings are - indicative only and no manufacturing should be carried out until a site survey has been conducted by manufacturer.
+The survey information shown on this drawing is based on a survey prepared by a third party.
 HollandGreen accept no responsibility for the accuracy or completeness of the survey.